awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_turn-on-for-other.md

 ## Step 5: Write the rotation function code<a name="rotate-secrets_turn-on-for-other_step5"></a>

 The rotation function you created in Step 1 is a starting point for your function\.
 You write the code for your specific use case\.
+For a function that can rotate an Amazon ElastiCache secret, you can copy the code from the appropriate [template supplied by Secrets Manager](reference_available-rotation-templates.md)\.

 As you write your function, be cautious about including debugging or logging statements\.
-These statements can cause information in your function to be written to Amazon CloudWatch, so you need to make sure the log doesn't include any sensitive data from the include sensitive information collected during development\.
+These statements can cause information in your function to be written to Amazon CloudWatch, so you need to make sure the log doesn't include any sensitive information collected during development\.

 For examples of log statements, see the [AWS Secrets Manager rotation function templates](reference_available-rotation-templates.md) source code\.